ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. I really like the atmosphere.
 I've had a few jobs.
 I hadn't had a job before a year ago, but in the past year, this is my third job, and it's by far the best work environment.
 It's just very relaxed.
 And also, I'm obsessed with coffee, so it works that I work at a coffee shop.

 Q. What’s your best part about working at Barnie's?
-A. Honestly, the best part is that usually, like 9 times out of 10, I'm glad to be here and not wishing I was at home.
+A. Honestly, the best part is that usually, like nine times out of 10, I'm glad to be here and not wishing I was at home.
 With other jobs, I would just be like, I don't want to be here right now.
 But with here, I don't mind it.
-We talk in the back and we just make coffee ...
-The drinks definitely don't hurt.
+We talk in the back and we just make coffee ... the drinks definitely don't hurt.

 Q. What’s the worst part about working at Barnie's?